 Freedom of expression in Iraq, including via the Internet, came under pressure in 2019 when the Iraqi parliament studied proposals for a new cyber-crime law.
-According to Reporters Without Borders (World Press Freedom 2020), this law "provides for prison sentences (including life imprisonment) for online posts that endanger the independence, unity or integrity of the country, or its economic, political, military or security interests".
-The media watchdog is especially concerned about the vagueness of this wording which is "liable to discourage the emergence of a really free and independent press".
+According to Reporters Without Borders (World Press Freedom 2022), the bill which "keeps being resubmitted provides for prison sentences (including life imprisonment) for online posts that endanger 'the independence, unity or integrity of the country, or its economic, political, military or security interests'.
+The media watchdog is especially concerned about the vagueness of this wording which is 'liable to discourage the emergence of a really free and independent press'."